Spa Heat Up Times

 The graph to the above shows how fast five sizes of spa heaters with increasing heat output, will take to heat up a spa 20° F assuming a 75°F air temperature.
 Increase the heat up time by 1% per degree F below 75°F.

-The first four heaters shown above are the same size as the four basic Heat Siphon models - 200HP, 375HP, 575HP and 700HP.
-The last one is a lerger size gas pool heater.
+The first four heaters shown above are the same size as the three basic Heat Siphon models - 200HP, 375HP and 575HP.
+The last one is a larger size gas pool heater.

 The 30 Minute Rule